NotCompsky/rscraper/tagger/README.md

 ## Description

-RTagger is a browser extension or userscript that will tag users on Reddit according to their post history.
+RTagger is a browser extension or userscript that will tag users on Reddit according to their post history - the subreddits they have commented in, and/or the contents of their comments (the number of matches for each named capture group in the supplied regex).

 You can point it to your own installation of the server software - see [Configuration](#Configuration) section below.